 Member of the Board of Trustees of the Calouste Gulbenkian Foundation and former European commissioner for research, science, and innovation, and former Portuguese undersecretary of state

 Europe is ageing and this has consequences for old and young alike.
 We are faced with the need to reinvent our tax and welfare systems both to meet the demands of an aging population and the needs of younger generations.
 The European social model is also burdened by increasing levels of inequality.
 Together these trends could be sources of major social disruption.
 What political and practical adjustments will be necessary?
 What role does migration into Europe have to play and how can we change the narrative on migration and make the most of the opportunities it presents for the Europe.

 French Minister of Labour

-Corporate Vice President Europe, Middle East, Africa, Canada and Latin America regions of Edwards Lifesciences
+Corporate Vice-President of Europe, Middle East, Africa, Canada & Latin America at Edwards Lifesciences